sisby-folk/switchy/README.md

 `/switchy module enable/disable [name]` will toggle this for your presets.

+`/switchy module help` will tell you about a preset, and what enabling it does.

 ### Import/Export

 These commands require switchy to also be installed on the client.

-`/switchy export` will export all of your presets and modules to a file.
+`/switchy_client export` will export all of your presets and modules to a file.

 You can then move to another server or singleplayer world.